easybuilders/easybuild-tutorial/docs/adding_support_software/README.md

   automatically by EasyBuild when it tries to download the file (only if it's not available already.
 * If multiple download URLs are specified, they are each tried once in order until the download of the source file was successful.
 This can be useful to include backup locations where source files can be downloaded from.
-* Names of source files and patches do not include hardcoded software versions, they usually use a template value like `%(version)s` instead:
+* Names of source files and patches should not include hardcoded software versions, they usually use a template value like `%(version)s` instead:
   ```python
   sources = ['example-%(version)s-src.tar.gz']